Visit our online store.

 Here is Dr. Reath’s blog where he gives a behind-the scene recount of how it all happened.

 If you’re watching shows, or reading magazines articles about plastic surgery, you’re hearing more and more about body lifts.
-As we travel around the country to attend plastic surgery meetings, more sessions and discussions are about body lifts, or surgery following (massive) weight loss.
+As we travel around the country to attend plastic surgery meetings, more sessions and discussions are about body lifts, or surgery following (massive) weight reduction.
 And, in the practice, we are both recommending and performing more body lifts.
 So what is this all about?

 Statistics regarding obesity in our country, and in our state are very troublesome.
 In a twenty year period, from 1985 to 2005, the prevalence of obesity in the adult population of Tennessee has risen from less than 10% to between 25 -29%!
 Quite an increase in a relatively short period of time.
 There are many factors that contribute to this including changes in portion sizes in our diet, the amount of fast food we eat, and decreases in the amount of exercise we are getting.
 All in all, this is not great news.